 The Amana Colonies were founded in 1854, Amana being the first Village.
 Henry Moore wrote, “In 1932 they joined the system of free enterprises.
 It was known as the Great Change.
 In the 70 years since many older buildings have perished.”

-The Barn Museum is open daily from 9am-5pm, April though October.
+The Barn Museum is usually open daily from 9am-5pm, April though October, however with COVID-19m currently they are only open on the weekends!.
 Cost to tour is very reasonable.
 General admission is $3.50 / Teens – $1.75 / Children – $1.25 Children under 5 are free – Group tour rates are available.

 If you get a chance to stop in, do, it is great fun!